Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 The proceedings have drawn the world’s attention to Park City, Utah, the silver boomtown-turned posh ski resort where Paltrow and Sanderson crashed and the trial has been held.

-The jury and local residents who’ve braved blizzards to get to the courthouse each day have nodded along as attorneys have referenced local landmarks like The Montage at Deer Valley luxury resort, where Paltrow got a massage after the crash.
+The jury and local residents who’ve braved blizzards to get to the courthouse each day have nodded along as attorneys referenced local landmarks like The Montage Deer Valley, the slopeside luxury resort where Paltrow got a massage after the crash.

 The all-white jury is drawn from registered voters in Summit County, where the average home sold for $1.3 million last month and residents tend to be less religious than the rest of Utah, where the majority of the population belongs to The Church of Jesus Christ of Latter-day Saints.

 Unlike the high-powered Hollywood attorneys that become household names at celebrity trials, both sides are represented by local lawyers.
 Paltrow’s team specializes in medical malpractice suits, while Sanderson’s lead counsel, Bob Sykes, is known in Salt Lake City for his work suing police departments.
-Sykes has attempted to play up his folksiness, referring to himself as “just a country lawyer” multiple times to the jury.
+Sykes has attempted to play up his folksiness, referring to himself as “just a country lawyer” more than six times during the trial.

 THE MYSTERIOUS MISSING GOPRO

-Paltrow’s attorneys have intrigued the jury with questions about the incident potentially being captured on a helmet-cam video, though no footage has been included as evidence in the trial.
+Paltrow’s attorneys have intrigued the jury with questions about the collision potentially being captured on a helmet-cam video, though no footage has been included as evidence in the trial.

 Sanderson’s daughter testified this week that an email she sent the day of the accident referring to a GoPro didn’t imply footage existed.
 She said that she and her father speculated that on a crowded beginner run, someone wearing a camera must’ve turned to look at the crash after hearing Paltrow scream.